 Greg was a fantastic tour guide, very lively and clearly in love with his job.
 He showed us around the property, allowing us to touch and smell all sorts of tropical plants like ornamental gingers, palms trees with coconuts, apple bananas (which are much sweeter than the Cavendish variety we are accustomed to on the mainland), gliricidia trees that shade the cacao trees, papaya, citrus, avocados as big as my hand, and a fascinating hot pink and purple ginger that looked straight out of a sci-fi movie.

 He cracked open a kukui nut for us, pointing out the oil-rich flesh inside that they use as a base for their hydrating oil blends.
-We purchased a bottle of 100% kukui nut oil, which has a very light nutty scent, but you could also buy it blended with aromatic essential oils like lavender, spearmint, or lemongrass.
-View the full list here.
+We purchased a bottle of 100% kukui nut oil, which has a very light nutty scent, but you could also buy it blended with aromatic essential oils like lavender or lemongrass.
+View the full list of smells here.
 Amazingly, the oil absorbs right away and does not leave a greasy or tacky feeling on the skin.

 Their natural soaps smell HEAVENLY.
 After a brief demonstration of how the soap is mixed, poured, set, cut, and packaged, we walked away with several bars in scent blends like grapefruit and cinnamon, tangerine and cacao, and spearmint and lime.
 So dreamy.
 Natural exfoliants are added to the soaps to get you squeaky clean, like ground papaya seeds, oatmeal, and tea leaves.